Why this new translation is so good

 The northern darkness (take 2)

 As we’ve just seen, Watson and I translate the opening words of the book—bei ming 北冥—as ‘the northern darkness’.
 Bei 北 means north, ming 冥 means dark.
 Simple.
-But because there is a fish in this northern darkness, Professor Richard John Lynn, writing in 2022, decides to rewrite the phrase as ‘the North Sea’.
-Because he values his own imagination over Chuang Tzu’s, Professor Brook Ziporyn, writing in 2020, rewrites it as ‘the Northern Oblivion’.
-Any writers among us will see immediately how egregious this is.
-For the non-writers among us, Professor Christopher Harbsmeier explained the error thirty years ago:
+But because there is a fish in this northern darkness, Professor Richard John Lynn, writing in 2022, decides to rewrite the phrase as ‘the North Sea’.² Because he imagines this northern darkness to be an oblivion, Professor Brook Ziporyn, writing in 2020, rewrites it as ‘the Northern Oblivion’.³ Confronted with one of the best opening lines in world literature, Lynn and Ziporyn shrugged, crossed it out, and replaced it with—.
+One wonders why.
+As Professor Harbsmeier explains:

 top of page